PyroId/PyroPython/docs/configuration.rst

         GMASS2: {fname: 'birch_tga_2_exp.csv',dep_col_name: 'Mass',ind_col_name: 'Temp',conversion_factor: 0.0333,normalize: True,gradient: True}
     templates: ["birch_tga_gronli_2.fds"]

-This configuration file instructs PyroPython to match the
+This configuration file instructs PyroPython to match the variables MASS2 and GMASS2 by changing the variables var1 and var2.
+The optimization is done using a single process and optimization continues for 10 iterations.

 Configuration file keywords
 ----------------------------